 Flights to Germany

 The closest cities to fly to is either Dresden, Berlin or Leipzig.
 From there it’s easy to rent a car and drive to the bridge.

-You can also catch the train and the bus, but it’s nothing I would recommend since it takes much longer time and the buses don’t depart that often from the smaller villages nearby the lake.
+You can also catch the train and the bus.
+But it’s nothing I would recommend since it takes much more time and the buses don’t depart that often from the smaller nearby villages.